gubbin/bucky/README.rst

     # on your Graphite cache/relay.
     graphite_pickle_enabled = False
     graphite_pickle_buffer_size = 500

+    # TCollector output is disabled by default.
+    # NB: Bucky's logging output could interfere with TCollector.
+    tcollector_enabled = False
+    # If the metrics collector gathers the client hostname (statsd does not),
+    # put it in a tag instead of in the metric name per OpenTSDB practice.
+    tcollector_host_tag = "rhost"   # tcollector already provides "host" tag

+    # OpenTSDB output is disabled by default
+    opentsdb_enabled = False
+    opentsdb_ip = "127.0.0.1"
+    opentsdb_port = 4242

+    # These work identically to the above Graphite options
+    opentsdb_max_reconnects = 60
+    opentsdb_reconnect_delay = 1
+    opentsdb_backoff_factor = 1.5
+    opentsdb_backoff_max = 60

+    # Tagging metrics is an important principle in OpenTSDB
+    opentsdb_tags = ["source=bucky"]    # OpenTSDB requires at least one tag
+    opentsdb_host_tag = "host"  # see tcollector_host_tag

     # Bucky provides these settings to allow the system wide
     # configuration of how metric names are processed before